• Skip to primary navigation

 Baked Zucchini Recipe-Quick and Easy!

-September 19, 2018 By admin Leave a Comment
+September 19, 2018 by admin Leave a Comment

 Zucchini is in full swing this time of year here in the Pacific Northwest, and it’s easy to get overwhelmed by this summer squash!
 One second it’s small and you’re like, oh I’ll pick it in a day or two, and the next second you’re like Whoa!!!
 It’s as big as a house!
 What am I going to do with this huge zucchini!